metacall/faq/README.md

 MetaCall can be used for either of the above.
 It is not limited to an application architecture type.

 ## Is MetaCall meant for private function calls or also for public APIs?

-*Answer - check with V*
+Yes, you can secure your APIs with MetaCall or maintain them public from the Dashboard.

 ### Is there any benchmark data to show how MetaCall compares with alternative technologies?

-Here is some of the available benchmark data for MetaCall (beta).
+Here is some of the available benchmark data for MetaCall (Beta).
 More benchmarking tests are underway and will be updated shortly.

+#### MetaCall vs HTTP Servers Benchmark

-**Benchmark Description**
+**Benchmark Description:**

 Simple function that merges two strings using the following technologies: